eleventy7/lintal/README.md

 > **Attribution**: lintal is built on infrastructure from [Ruff](https://github.com/astral-sh/ruff), the extremely fast Python linter by [Astral](https://astral.sh/).
 We're grateful to the Ruff team for their excellent work that made this project possible.

+## Current Status

+The project is focused on safely autofixable cases to begin with, and aims for 100% compatibility with Checkstyle.
+Checkstyle test cases are downloaded during the testing build phase to validate compatibility.

 ## Features

 - Reads existing checkstyle.xml configurations